 Compensation of the Chief Executive Officer.
-Steven J. Lund, the Company's President and Chief Executive Officer, is also Executive Vice President of NSI and an officer of certain other NSI affiliates.
-During 1995 and 1996, even after the Company's formation in September 1996, Mr. Lund continued to receive all of his cash compensation from NSI.
-This practice will likely continue during 1997.
-The amounts set forth in the table above reflect that portion of Mr. Lund's salary and bonus which is allocated to the Company based on the relative amount of time spent on the Company's affairs.
+Steven J. Lund, the Company's President and Chief Executive Officer also served during 1997 as Executive Vice President of NSI and an officer of certain other Subsidiaries.
+During 1998, Mr. Lund will continue to be an executive officer of Nu Skin USA, Inc., an affiliate of the Company, and a portion of his compensation will be paid by that entity and certain of its affiliates.
+During 1997, Mr. Lund received a portion of his cash compensation from NSI.
+The amounts set forth in the table above reflect that portion of Mr. Lund's salary and bonus which is allocated to the Company based on the relative amount of time spent on the Company's affairs in 1997.

 Conclusion.
-The Board of Directors believes that the concepts discussed above further the stockholders' interests and that officer compensation encourages responsible management of the Company.
-The Board of Directors regularly considers the effect of management compensation on stockholder interests.
-In the past, the Board of Directors based its review on the experience of its own members and on information requested from management personnel.
+The Compensation Committee believes that the concepts discussed above further the stockholders' interests and that officer compensation encourages responsible management of the Company.
+The Compensation Committee regularly considers the effect of management compensation on stockholder interests.
+In the past, the Board of Directors based its review in part on the experience of its own members and on information requested from management personnel.
+In 1997, the Compensation Committee sought input from Towers Perrin, an executive compensation and benefits firm regarding the Company's compensation policies and strategies.
 In the future, these factors, reports of the Compensation Committee and discussions with and information compiled by various independent consultants retained by the Company will be used in determining officer compensation.
-Board of Directors(1)